U.N. Pleads for Money As Finances Poised to Run Dry

 “Member States have paid only 70 per cent of the total amount needed for our regular budget operations in 2019.
 This translates into a cash shortage of $230 million at the end of September.
 We run the risk of depleting our backup liquidity reserves by the end of the month,” he wrote.

-Donald Trump has long pushed for reform of the U.N. and in December 2017 Nikki Haley, the then United States Ambassador to the organization, announced the federal government had reduced its contribution to the U.N.’s annual budget by $285 million, as Breitbart News reported.
+Donald Trump has long pushed for reform of the U.N. and just last week warned the “future does not belong to globalists” in a warning to the organization’s leaders:

+In December 2017 Nikki Haley, the then United States Ambassador to the organization, announced the federal government had reduced its contribution to the U.N.’s annual budget by $285 million, as Breitbart News reported.

 Haley’s statement came after the U.N. voted to condemn the United States for President Donald Trump’s decision to recognize Jerusalem as the capital of Israel.
 The resolution, backed by nations with long records of extreme human rights abuses, passed 128-9.
 Haley immediately responded by threatening to reduce America’s U.N. funding.